 Are you stuck in a rut without an inkling of a clue of what you can do?
 You’ve gone over your text-based course over and over again looking for red flags, and there’s nothing!
 It’s in order, it’s relevant, and it’s all applicable.
 What else can there be?!

-Well, solely basing your course on text format can be the cause of poor course performance!
+Well, solely basing your course on basic text format can be the cause of poor course performance!

 Consider the following questions when evaluating your course: